LeoAlexandrov/Cms/README.md

 ## Demo

-Here [admin.h-cms.net](https://admin.h-cms.net) is the current demo version with guests access.
+Here [admin.h-cms.net](https://admin.h-cms.net) is the current demo version with guest access.
 But guest users have readonly access rights.

 _To be continued..._